vimal004/Wingify-Assignment/README.md

 ## 🛠️ The Mission: Debug & Optimize

 The original codebase was intentionally seeded with **deterministic bugs** and **harmful prompts**.
-My task was to restore the system to a production-ready state, ensuring accuracy, performance, and reliability.
+My task was to restore the system to a production-ready state, ensuring accuracy, performance, and reliability while implementing additional architectural features.

 ### 🐛 1.
 Deterministic Bug Fixes (Highlights)